Taking the DAY 1 spotlight of our #CentralCoastTopNineWonders (kiddo edition) is … Atascadero’s Historic City Hall!

 If your kids are older, there are free docent-led tours by appointment: (805) 466-8341.

 FUN FACTS ABOUT THIS BUILDING

-I feel a little odd quoting myself here 😂 but in a 2010 edition of The Tribune newspaper, I wrote: The building, inspired by the 1904 World’s Fair, has a rich history.
-It first served as a City Hall and then became a:
+I feel odd quoting myself here 😂, but in a 2010 edition of The Tribune, I wrote that the building has a rich history that’s served as a …

 * Basement shooting range for the Sheriff’s Office.